LiveFreeOrDieSoftware/myHome-Doorcam/SETUP.md

   - Update Password
   - Set up Screen, if there is a 'border'.
 (With the Official RPi 7" Touchscreen you should just need to click 'Next'.)
   - Select Wireless Network.
 (If you added a wpa_supplicant.conf you will not need to enter the password, otherwise you will.)
-  - Update Sfotware:  select 'Next' and let it update; this could take a while.
+  - Update Software:  select 'Next' and let it update; this could take a while.
   - Restart

 After the RPi restarts, open a terminal window.